stateoforegon-eis-css/Oregon-CIS-Assessments/CSS-Assessment-Index.md

 ## Safeguard 6.04	(IG1)	Require MFA for Remote Network Access

 The implementation of Safeguard 6.04 contributes to the defensive mitigation for _2023 Statewide Information Technology Control Standards_ AC-19, IA-2(1), and IA-2(2).
-[Why this matters.](https://github.com/stateoforegon-eis-css/Oregon-CIS-Assessments/blob/main/Why-This-Matters.md#safeguard-604---require-mfa-for-remote-network-access)

 **Assessed Elements:**